 Enjoying Bocas del Toro!

 While taking part in the CARES program, students will be able to soak up this tropical paradise, and the lively town of Bocas del Toro, aka Bocas Town.
 It’s colorful Caribbean vibe lends itself to delicious food and amusing night-time entertainment (but don’t stay out too late ;-).
 The diverse culture is a blend of Afro-Caribbean, Jamaican (who came to work the banana plantations), Panamanian Mestizo, Indigenous, Chinese (from the days of the Panama canal), European and North American backgrounds.
 Just cruise the streets and listen to the various dialects and languages.
-The program includes as many boat trips for fun we can fit in, including Starfish Beach for snorkeling, trip to the Islands of the pygmy sloth and the bat caves for adventure.
-When we go to vet the primate sanctuary, it’s pretty amazing fun on that island too, so feel free to jump off the dock at quitting time!
+The program includes as many fun boat trips we can fit in, including Starfish Beach for snorkeling, the Island of the pygmy sloth, and Isla Bastimentos National Marine Park.
+When we go to provide veterinary services at the primate sanctuary, it’s pretty amazing fun on that island too, so feel free to jump off the dock at quitting time!
 Plenty of land activities like yoga, nature hikes, zipline tours, horseback riding, ATV rentals, and more….
 For the water lovers, SUP, surf lessons, kayaking, scuba and snorkeling.
-So learn a lot, recreate a lot, and sleep when you get home!
+So learn a lot, enjoy a lot, and sleep when you get home!

 Now for the exciting part, getting here!
 You will fly into Tocumen Airport Panama City (PTY) using the most convenient airline from your origin.
 Once in Panama City, you will take a taxi to Albrook Airport.
 Often travel itineraries line up and we pair students to share the ride.
 You’ll fly from Albrook Airport (PAC) to Bocas del Toro Airport (BDT) on Air Panama.
 We will meet you there!
 (Allow us to confirm your itinerary before purchasing)